-The 4plus Biotinylated Goat Anti-Rabbit IgG (Mouse and rat adsorbed) is designed using a two-step method for detecting rabbit primary antibodies to form an antibody-enzyme complex.
+The 4plus Biotinylated Universal Goat Link is designed using a two-step method for detecting mouse and/or rabbit primary antibodies to form an antibody-enzyme complex.
 This complex is then visualized using an appropriate substrate/chromogen.
 In the two-step method the secondary antibody is biotinylated, and an additional enzyme-labeled streptavidin is sequentially applied.
 The two-step method is designed to amplify the detection in cases of low expressing antigens.

-This biotinylated antibody reacts with heavy and light chains on rabbit IgG.
-It has been affinity-purified with minimal cross-reaction to mouse, rat, and human serum proteins.
-A long spacer arm has been positioned between the biotin and the secondary antibody to increase sensitivity when coupled with streptavidin conjugates.
-4plus Biotinylated Goat Anti-Rabbit IgG (Mouse and rat adsorbed) can be used with either streptavidin horseradish peroxidase or streptavidin alkaline phosphatase detection systems.
+This biotinylated antibody reacts with heavy and light chains on mouse and rabbit IgG.
+It is adsorbed against horse, bovine, and human.
+It reacts with all mouse IgG subclasses and mouse IgM.
+It has been affinity-purified with minimal cross-reaction to human, bovine, and horse serum proteins.
+A long spacer arm has been positioned between the biotin and the secondary antibody, to increase sensitivity when coupled with streptavidin conjugates.
+4plus Biotinylated Universal Goat Link can be used with either streptavidin horseradish peroxidase or streptavidin alkaline phosphatase detection systems.